nassimus26/naviptv/privacy_policy.md

 The app does not collect or process any personal information itself.

-We use third external services to track and collect crashes reports and errors traces in the app, these data are collected anonymously.
+We use external third party services to track and collect crashes reports and errors traces in the app, these data are collected anonymously.

 Cookies